amosquet/comfibeats/README.md

 # comfibeats

+Hello!
+I got tired of the bot that we were using, that I chose to use, that kept crashing and I didn't want to figure out how it worked, so I made my own.
+Feel free to use this to run your own bot.

-A custom Discord music bot built with [Bun](https://bun.com) and discord.js, designed to be reliable, customizable, and easy to self-host.
+A custom Discord music bot built with [Bun](https://bun.com) and discord.js, designed to be reliable and easy to self-host.

 ## Features